edkolev/evil-goggles/README.md

 ## NEWS - Recent Significant Changes

+- [Jun 01, 2018] Refactor code to not use :around advice-s, which was a source of edge-case-issues
 - [Feb 05, 2018] Show hint on start/stop macro recording
 - [Dec 02, 2017] Pulsing hints is no longer experimental
 - [Nov 03, 2017] Add options `evil-goggles-async-duration` and `evil-goggles-blocking-duration`